mstoffel-sag/c8yMQTT/README.md

 * reboot -> will be set by the restart device command to prevent from a infinite loop.
 * config_update -> same as reboot
 * bootstrap_pwd -> needed for auto registration process
+* serial -> optional, when configured the agent does not try to fetch the externalId from the PI /proc/cpuinfo but usese that value instead.
+Remove completely to use the cpu serial of a PI

 ### Device Registration

-To autoregister your pi got to In Cumulocity -> Device Management create a new Device Registration entering the serial (could be retrieved by cat /proc/cpuinfo) of your PI.
-The c8y.properties file will be created automatically.
+To autoregister your pi go to Cumulocity -> Device Management.
+Create a new Device Registration by entering the serial (could be retrieved by cat /proc/cpuinfo) of your PI.
+After registration the c8y.properties file will be created automatically.
 For this the bootstrap_pwd in pi.properties must be set (default).

 !!!PLEASE MAKE SURE THAT THE DEVICE IS NOT ALREADY REGISTERED WITH IT'S SERIAL NUMBER!!!
 If that is the case either you have to delete the device and re-register or create the c8y.properties by hand and provide correct credentials and client id.

+### Certificate Authentication

+When in pi.properties the cert_auth flag is enabled and the corresponding root cert is active in the tenant and  auto registration is enabled for the root cert ->  The device is automatically created in the platform.
+You have to make sure that the externalId of the device (e.g. /cat/proc/cpuinfo) matches the common name of the client_cert.
+If cert_auth is enabled the agent also pulls the bearere token from the platfrom to use it in rest requests.
+This is implementedd in the software download feature.

 __c8y.properties__
 After successful registration c8yMQTT will create and store the device credentials file c8y.properties in the same directory as the class.
 It can be created to provide manual credentials.
 Remove this file in order to initiate a new auto registration process.